 Are there areas where it's particularly difficult to speak German?

 Well, Germans really like to speak English.
 A lot of my students tell me that they get answers in English when they speak to someone in clear and slow German.

 What is the difference between learning German in group lessons compared to one-to-one tuition?

 Gisela Breuker studied English and Catholic religion at university.
-After period of practical training, she spent a year as an assistant teacher for German as a foreign language at a US high school.
+After a Period of practical training, she spent a year as an assistant teacher for German as a foreign language at a US high school.
 In Chicago, she came across a Goethe-Institut for the first time and decided to teach German at an institute rather than at a school.
-Since 1989, she has worked at various Goethe-Instituts in Germany, both as a teacher and in period of practical training.
+Since 1989, she has worked at various Goethe-Instituts in Germany, both as a teacher and in a period of practical training.
 She likes teaching because it gives her the opportunity to learn about different cultures, which in turn gives her a new perspective on her own culture.